jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/cw-examples-using-alarm-actions.rst

 The examples below show how to:

-* Enable actions for specified alarms using `EnableAlarmActions <http://docs.aws.amazon.com/aws-sdk-php/v3/api/api-monitoring-2010-08-01.html#enablealarmactions>`_.
+* Enable actions for specified alarms using :aws-php-class:`EnableAlarmActions </api-monitoring-2010-08-01.html#enablealarmactions>`_.
-* Disable actions for specified alarms using `DisableAlarmActions <http://docs.aws.amazon.com/aws-sdk-php/v3/api/api-monitoring-2010-08-01.html#disablealarmactions>`_.
+* Disable actions for specified alarms using :aws-php-class:`DisableAlarmActions </api-monitoring-2010-08-01.html#disablealarmactions>`_.

 All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.